-Services that are covered for you What you must pay when you get these services Worldwide Emergency and Urgent Care: Annual Maximum Benefit = \$50,000 Worldwide Urgent Coverage - Medicare-Covered Urgent Care Visit Worldwide Emergency Coverage - Medicare Covered Emergency Room Services Worldwide Emergency Transportation - Medicare covered Ambulance Ground or Air coverage \$35 copayment for Medicare-covered Urgently Care Visit outside of the United States (Worldwide Coverage) If you are admitted to the hospital within 24 hours for the same condition, you pay \$0 copayment for the emergency room services. \$90 copayment for Medicare-covered Emergency Room Services outside of the United States (Worldwide Coverage) \$260 copayment per trip for Medicare- covered Ambulance Ground services outside of the United States (Worldwide Coverage) \$325 copayment per trip for Medicare- covered Ambulance Air services outside of the United States (Worldwide Coverage)
+Services that are covered for you What you must pay when you get these services Welcome to Medicare preventive visit The plan covers the one-time Welcome to Medicare preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.
+In-Network and Out-of- Network: There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.
+Worldwide Emergency and Urgent Care: Worldwide Urgent Coverage - Medicare-Covered Urgent Care Visit Worldwide Emergency Coverage - Medicare Covered Emergency Room Services Worldwide Emergency Transportation - Medicare covered Ambulance Ground or Air coverage If you are admitted to the hospital within 24 hours for the same condition, you pay \$0 copayment for the emergency room services.
+Annual Maximum Benefit = \$100,000 \$35 copayment for Medicare-covered Urgently Care Visit outside of the United States \$90 copayment for Medicare-covered Emergency Room Services outside of the United States \$260 copayment per trip for Medicare-covered Ambulance Ground services outside of the United States \$325 copayment per trip for Medicare-covered Ambulance Air services outside of the United States l Section 3.1 Services we do not cover (exclusions) --- ------------- -- --